abhijeetkrishna/-WingDiscEversion_theory/README.md

 ## Prerequisites
 You need to install [OpenFPM](http://openfpm.mpi-cbg.de/) to run the simulations.
+Other packages used are mentioned in the [requirements.txt](Environment/requirements.txt) file.
+You can create a [virtual environment]() or just make sure that the packages on your machine are compatible with the packages mentioned in [requirements.txt](Environment/requirements.txt).

 ##  Authors <a name = "authors"></a>
 - Abhijeet Krishna - [krishna@mpi-cbg.de](krishna@mpi-cbg.de)